Washington lawmakers hear testimony on 7 abortion bills - KTVZ

 The amendment faces a challenge in that it requires some Republican support to meet a two-thirds threshold in each legislative chamber.
 If it passes, the amendment would appear before Washington voters in November.

-Sen. Ann Rivers, R-La Center, questioned Inslee on the need for a constitutional amendment when she said state law is settled.
+Republican Sen. Ann Rivers of La Center questioned Inslee on the need for a constitutional amendment, saying that state law is settled.

 “And look at the makeup of the Legislature and the makeup of our Supreme Court. … Political theater aside, I don’t see any, any world in which Washington state changes course on this issue,” she said.